teddygroves/notes_template/README.md

 - use [pandoc](https://pandoc.org/try/) to convert your previous files into markdown or reStructuredText

+Troubleshooting:
+ - don't forget to add new files to the `index.md` file
+ - each document should have a title (`# title`) using a main heading and otherwise nested headlines (subheadings followed by sub-subheadings)

 ### 4. Build the site locally

+Sphinx uses the configuration file `conf.py` to set up the site.
+The `requirements.txt` file contain extensions and themes that are used additionally to sphinx to build the site.
+The layout of the website is defined in the `index.md` file.

 > Have look at `.github/workflows/build_website.yaml` to see how the site is built
 > if you are interested.